Double derivations of $n-$Hom-Lie color algebras: Double Derivations of multiplicative -Hom-Lie color algebras

 \

-Let us begin with some necessary important basic definitions and notations on graded spaces, algebras and $n-$Hom-Lie color algebras used in other sections.
+Let us begin with some necessary important basic definitions and notations on graded spaces, graded algebras and $n$-Hom-Lie color algebras used in other sections.
 For a detailed discussion of this subject, we refer the reader to the literature \cite{BS}.
+We also prove that the inner derivation algebra $Inn(\LL)$ of $\LL$ is an ideal of the double derivation algebra of $\LL.$